cycodehq/cycode-cli/README.md

 After your install the pre-commit hook and, you may, on occasion, wish to skip scanning during a specific commit.
 Simply add the following to your `git` command to skip scanning for a single commit:

 `SKIP=cycode git commit -m <your commit message>`

+### Lock Restore Options

+#### SBT Scan

+We use sbt-dependency-lock plugin to restore the lock file for SBT projects.
+To disable lock restore in use `--no-restore` option.

+Prerequisites
+* sbt-dependency-lock Plugin: Install the plugin by adding the following line to `project/plugins.sbt`:
+`addSbtPlugin("software.purpledragon" % "sbt-dependency-lock" % "1.5.1")`

 ## Scan Results